gvwilson/thirdbit/_posts/2013/2013-05-24-planning-for-the-break.md

       <li>
         Collect feedback on instructors to help them improve their teaching (and then actually give it back to them).
-        This will have to be done carefully&mdash;we have no wish to encourage a "big brother" atmosphere&mdash;but it will help maintain and improve quality.
+        This will have to be done carefully–we have no wish to encourage a "big brother" atmosphere–but it will help maintain and improve quality.
       </li>
       <li>
         Finish, deploy, and publicize the Windows installation script